Listen to the content

 - Pink xanax are .5 milligram pills with a line etched in the middle

 The most common form of abuse is to swallow more than the recommended dose.
-Using Xanax illicitly can quickly lead to tolerance and dependence.
+Using xanax illicitly can quickly lead toand dependence.
 People abusing benzodiazepines will often chew or crush and then snort them.
 These methods of misuse tend to speed up the tranquilizing “high” xanax has on the central nervous system.

-- Smoking crushed Xanax or injecting it after its liquefied is by no means safer.
+- Smoking crushed Xanax or injecting it after its liquefied is dangerous.

 Xanax abusers prefer bars because they provide more intense hypnotic effects than traditional xanax tablets.
-Misuse or abuse of Xanax, especially in tandem with alcohol and other drugs, is not just addictive.
+Misuse or abuse of this drug, especially in tandem with alcohol and other drugs, is not just addictive.
 It can be life threatening as well.

 - “If we’re going to address the prescription drug crisis,” Dr. Marcus Bachhuber, the author of the study, told the New York Times, “we can’t just focus on opioids.
 We need to think more broadly about other drugs, like benzodiazepines.”

-Though it’s taken a “backseat” to headlines about the opioid epidemic, the spotlight still, occasionally, lands on alprazolam, aka xanax.
-The habit-forming benzodiazepine targets overactive neurotransmitters in the brain responsible for some anxiety and panic disorders brought on by depression.
+Though it’s taken a “backseat” to headlines about the opioid epidemic, the spotlight still, occasionally, lands on alprazolam.
+These habit-forming benzodiazepines target overactive neurotransmitters in the brain.
+They are responsible for some anxiety and panic disorders brought on by depression.

-As with any black market or overseas purchase of illegal drugs, xanax users risk ingesting tainted pills that might contain any number of unknown chemicals that can create dangerous side effects.
+As with any black market or overseas purchase of illegal drugs, xanax users risk ingesting tainted pills that might contain any number of unknown chemicals.

 Taking too much Xanax can lead to serious withdrawal symptoms and come with a host of adverse side effects.
 Another danger to abusing xanax are the withdrawal symptoms affecting addicts who cannot access their drug of choice.

-People with a high tolerance for the bars may feel the onset of withdrawal symptoms within 6 to 12 hours of taking their last bar.
+People with a highfor the bars may feel the onset of withdrawal symptoms within 6 to 12 hours of taking their last bar.
 Nausea and vomiting, anxiety, panic, muscle tremors, fever and insomnia are classic xanax withdrawal signs.

 These can include: